microsoft/vscode-azure-agent/docs/Architecture.md

 # Azure Agent for VS Code Architecture

-The Azure Agent for VS Code (later referred to as "the agent") is an agent exposed via the VS Code GitHub Copilot chat.
-It is currently has two goals for how it should help users:
+The Azure Agent for VS Code (later referred to as "the agent") is an agent exposed via VS Code GitHub Copilot chat.
+It currently has two goals for how it should help users:

 1. Help users learn about and understand Azure - respond to informational prompts
 1. Help users do things with Azure - respond to actionable prompts